Joaquín Sáenz y Arriaga

-Biography

-Background
+Early life

 Joaquín Sáenz y Arriaga was born on 12 October 1899 to Rafael Sáenz Arciga (born 1863) and Magdalena Arriaga Burgos de Sáenz (born 1862) in Morelia, Michoacán, Mexico.
 His parents were both of Spanish ancestry and Old Christian heritage.
 Part of a large Catholic family, Joaquín was the tenth child of thirteen.
 The brother of his grandmother was José Ignacio Arciga, Metropolitan Archbishop of Michoacán in the mid-19th century.

 As a child, Joaquín showed an interest in a priestly vocation from a young age.
 At the age of ten in his Morelia home, he had a small altar erected where he would "play priest" with his brothers Luis and Pablo, who would "serve" as his acolytes during simulations of the Holy Sacrifice of the Mass.
 This included sermons to his brothers and friends.
 His religious piety and knowledge of Catholic doctrine was influenced greatly by his mother.
 For school, he attended the Scientific Institute of the Sacred Heart of Jesus ran by Institute of the Brothers of the Christian Schools and achieved a diploma.